joel-jeremy/deezpatch/README.md

 Events are handled by event handlers.
 Event handlers can be registered through the use of the [@EventHandler](core/src/main/java/io/github/joeljeremy7/deezpatch/core/EventHandler.java) annotation.

-An event can zero or more event handlers.
+An event can have zero or more event handlers.

 ```java
 public class GreetedEventHandler {